 - Shops: From Piazza Duomo you turn down

 Via Torino with lots of sports shops, street wear and Japanese Muji (find on map).
-Victoria’a secret has opened recently in 14, Via Torino (find on map)
+Victoria’a secret at 14, Via Torino (find on map)

-#roundTheCorner : Via San Maurilio and Via Santa Marta with little boutiques. (find on map) og Funky Table, 19, Via Santa Marta
+Around the corner are via San Maurilio and Via Santa Marta with little boutiques. (find on map) e.g. Funky Table, 19, Via San Maurilio.

-#roundTheCorner Via Cesare Correnti an exciting area with various shops e.g. Joost. (find on map) great design for both her and him.This tour ends in where there is a great open air market on Tuesdays 7.30 a.m.-1 p.m.and Saturdays 7.30 am-5 pm.
+Via Cesare Correnti an exciting area with various shops e.g. Joost. (find on map) great design for both him and her.This tour ends in Viale Papiniano,where there is a great open air market on Tuesdays 7.30 am-2 pm.and Saturdays 7.30 am-6 pm.

 Caffè della Pusterla, 22, Via Edmondo de Amicis – great atmosphere (find on map).